 DPIA toolkits provide a step-by-step approach to evaluate the test proposed, new or existing information systems for compliance with the legislation.
-The DPIA process helps to identify East Farleigh Parish Council Page 7 of 9 weaknesses or risks to data losses or breaches and consider action that needs to be taken to ensure compliance where such compliance is not yet achieved.
+The DPIA process helps to identify weaknesses or risks to data losses or breaches and consider action that needs to be taken to ensure compliance where such compliance is not yet achieved.
 DPIA applies equally to paper as well as electronic data holding systems.